Apr. 28, 2020

 • Little gem/butter lettuce for wraps

-• 2 cups rice for serving
+• 2 cups of rice for serving

 *white wine or rice wine vinegar may be substituted for mirin